learnitmyway/learnitmyway/content/post/2016/10/12/was-studying-worth-it.md

     Studying not only taught me how to learn but it also taught me how <em>not</em> to learn.
     A lot of what I studied was too abstract.
 I couldn’t really apply what I was learning.
     <a href="http://learnitmyway.com/2016/11/11/learning-material-software-development/"
-    target="_blank">Teaching myself software development</a> has been much more effective because I can apply what I learn straight away, which never really happened as a structural engineer.
+    target="_blank" rel="noopener">Teaching myself software development</a> has been much more effective because I can apply what I learn straight away, which never really happened as a structural engineer.
   </li>
   <br/>